codypearce/codegroundjs/README.md

 ## Use

-To create a new playground you need to define an element with the id you want to target, then just pass in that id when you create a new codeground
+To create a new playground you need to define an element with the id you want to target, then create a new codeground instance passing the options you want, then init a codeground at that div
 ```
-var codeground = new Codeground('myid');
+var codeground = new Codeground(opts);
+codeground.initCodeground('codeground');
 ```
-This will create a new codeground in that div.
+This will create a new codeground in that div with your preset options.

 ## Options
 You can customize each instance by passing in an object with options